 - Bring a cross-body bag for daytime exploration if you need more space than your wallet.

-What To Wear in Dubai in Ramadan
+What Shoes To Wear in Dubai

 Please don’t wear what you want, please do cover up- it shows respect for what is a very holy time for all the Muslims who are fasting in the country.

 Out come the longer maxi and midi dresses, nice tops with trousers and jeans, and the bare shoulders or bare backs are covered up with a blazer or jacket.
-Plunging necklines and thigh-grazing shorts with crop tops are a faux pas during Ramadan.
+Plunging necklines and thigh-grazing shorts with crop tops are faux pas during Ramadan.

 Bear in mind that going out during the evening in Ramadan means you’ll be in the company of iftar (the meal where the fast is broken at sunset) attendees at dining venues or night markets or malls- people who have been fasting and praying through the day before breaking the fast at sunset.
 So dress modestly (but not sloppily) to be respectful.
-Here’s a cultural guide to Ramadan in Dubai, if you’re interested.
+Here’s a guide to Ramadan in Dubai, if you’re interested.